foreveryone1/ObsidianNotes/Resources/bestiary/other settings/Ashen Rider.md

 ## Legendary Actions
 >The ashen rider can take 3 legendary actions, choosing from the options below.
 Only one legendary action can be used at a time and only at the end of another creature's turn.
 The ashen rider regains spent legendary actions at the start of its turn.
 >
+>- **Attack**
->- **Attack.** The ashen rider makes an attack using its ashen blade or bolt of ash.
+>	- The ashen rider makes an attack using its ashen blade or bolt of ash.
->- **Coordinated Assault (Costs 2 Actions).** The ashen rider makes an attack using its ashen blade or bolt of ash, and then its mount can use its reaction to make a melee weapon attack.
+>- **Coordinated Assault (Costs 2 Actions)**
+>	- The ashen rider makes an attack using its ashen blade or bolt of ash, and then its mount can use its reaction to make a melee weapon attack.
->- **Reduce to Ash (Costs 3 Actions).** The ashen rider targets a creature it can see within 60 feet of it.
+>- **Reduce to Ash (Costs 3 Actions)**
+>	- The ashen rider targets a creature it can see within 60 feet of it.
 The target must succeed on a DC 18 Constitution saving throw, or it takes 27 (5d10) necrotic damage and its hit point maximum is reduced by an amount equal to the necrotic damage taken.
 This reduction lasts until the target finishes a long rest.
 If the target's hit point maximum is reduced to 0, its body and everything it is wearing and carrying, except for magic items, are reduced to ash.
 A creature reduced to ash can't be revived by any means short of a wish spell.
 ## Ashen Rider
 The fall of the ancient archon empires left some archons bitter and resentful.
 Seeking to avoid the spread of human civilization, these archons made their way to the Underworld.
 The horrors of the place broke their minds, bodies, and spirits and twisted them into the terrifying archons known as ashen riders.
 When they ride forth upon the mortal world, terrified mortals make offerings in a desperate attempt to appease them, but the ashen riders aren't merciful, and they delight in reducing the paragons of the mortal world to ash.
 The mysterious conquerors known as archons once ruled vast empires.
 These armored warlords saw themselves as champions of merciless justice, and they ruled with iron fists.
 But their dominance ultimately came to an end.
 As the archon overlords toppled, they scattered to the fringes of the world, and their holdings developed into the poleis of today.